Security at qub

 We wrote the CBOR encoder by hand for both our client and server implementations rather than relying on a generic serialisation library — the requirement is exactness, not ergonomics, and property tests run in both implementations to verify they agree.

-3.4 Body Hashing
+3.4 Body Hashing and Pre-Reveal Integrity

 Every sealed payload carries a SHA3-256 hash of its canonical body.
 The hash is bound into the signature chain.
 A viewer recomputes the hash on download and rejects the payload if the recomputed hash does not match.